AztecProtocol/aztec-packages/docs/docs/dev_docs/testing/cheat_codes.md

 ```

 #### Description
-Dumps the current L1 chain state to a file
+Dumps the current L1 chain state to a file.
 Returns a hex string representing the complete state of the chain.
 Can be re-imported into a fresh/restarted instance of Anvil to reattain the same state.

 #### Example